CertifiedJimenez/Python-Resume-Parser/README.md

 #     "Worked Period": "None"
 #   },
 ```
-get_role_history(self, skills = False) -> list: This method will get the job history and the job descriptions in the resume.
-It will use the get_role_titles() method to find the job titles and then extract the job descriptions in between those job titles.
-It will return a list of dictionaries containing the title, description, skills, start_date, end_date, and worked_period.

 get_date(self, text="") -> list: This method will get the date of a string and return the lowest and highest as a datetime object.